supertestnet/rule-110-in-bitcoin-script/README.md

 OP_ENDIF
 ```

 I originally implemented a Rule 110 output function that was much larger, it had 55 operations instead of 9.
 It caused problems because I couldn't run the function very many times without consuming the 200 operations I am allowed to use according to bitcoin's consensus rules.
 But then Dusty Daemon took a look at my code and suggested using boolean logic to compress the function.
-I googled to see if anyone had come up with a compressed way of computing Rule 110 outputs using boolean logic and I found this research paper: https://peerj.com/preprints/2553.pdf The author proves that Rule 110's output can be computed using this pseudocode:
+I googled to see if anyone had a compressed way of computing Rule 110 outputs using boolean logic and I found this research paper: https://peerj.com/preprints/2553.pdf The author proves that Rule 110's output can be computed using this pseudocode:

 ```
 If c == true: